-FINDING OUT CANDIDATES' NAMES IN AN ELECTION
+FINDING OUT CANDIDATES' NAMES IN A BY-ELECTION

-In an election, each elector is responsible for finding out the names of the candidates who are running in his electoral district.
+In a by-election, each elector is responsible for finding out the names of the candidates who are running in his electoral district.
 A national elector may:

 - call EC toll-free at 1-800-463-6868, or - visit the EC Web site at www.elections.ca.